helm/charts/incubator/barbarian/README.md

 Barbarian is designed to run as a horizontally scalable parallel, distributed, *in memory* data warehouse - a bit like SAP Hana™ but with a low TCO.

 Barbarian can ingest data from Amazon S3 or a remote HDFS cluster for high performance, low latency analysis, or alternatively Barbarian can be configured to run as a Big Data solution accessing Amazon S3 - using its own storage as an in-memory write-through cache.
-There is also a hybrid mode whereby Barbarian mounts common paths in memory and acts as a write-through cache for everything else.
+Lastly, Barbarian supports hybrid mode, whereby Barbarian mounts common paths in-memory and acts as a write-through cache of all other paths.

 We will be adding support for more storage backends including Azure ADLS, GCP Cloud Storage, and Ceph in coming releases.